Posted: April 27, 2006

 This workshop will introduce the genetic analysis, research, and educational tools publicly available on the NCBI web site.
 These tools consist of extensive educational resources appropriate for students at different stages of their education, including an introduction to the Human Genome Project, and very powerful computing tools for biological research.

 The lecture and accompanying hands-on introduction to these Web-based tools is open to all participants: students, researchers, faculty, librarians, and staff of the local colleges and other interested individuals.
 The workshop is free but reservations are required.
-Registration forms and more details about the workshop can be found at http://leeds.bates.edu/bioinformatics or by contacting Mary Glackin, instructional technology consultant in LITS, at email@example.com.
+Registration forms and more details about the workshop can be found by contacting Mary Glackin, instructional technology consultant in LITS, at firstname.lastname@example.org.

 This workshop is the first component of a collaboration between Mount Holyoke and Bates in Lewiston, Maine, funded by a $65,000 grant from the National Institute for Technology and Liberal Education (NITLE).
 NITLE is a nonprofit organization that promotes the use of digital technology to enrich liberal arts education.
 The grant will support a three-part program that will enable faculty, staff, and students from Bates, Mount Holyoke, and other schools to develop course materials that make bioinformatics resources accessible to students.